Military history of Afghanistan: Origins

 Afghans have served in the militaries of the Ghaznavids (963–1187), Ghurids (1148–1215), Delhi Sultanate (1206–1527), Mughals (1526–1858) and the Persian army.
 The current Afghan military traces its origin to the early 18th century when the Hotaki dynasty rose to power in Kandahar and defeated the Persian Safavid Empire at the Battle of Gulnabad in 1722.

 When Ahmad Shah Durrani formed the Durrani Empire in 1747, his Afghan army fought a number of wars in the Punjab region of Hindustan during the 18th to the 19th century.
-One of the famous battles was the 1761 Battle of Panipat in which the Afghans invaded and won a pyrrhic victory against the Maratha Empire.
-The Afghans then engaged multiple wars with the Sikh Empire, the Afghan–Sikh Wars saw major territorial losses for the Afghans.
+One of the famous battles was the 1761 Battle of Panipat in which the Afghans invaded and won a victory against the Maratha Empire.
+The Afghans then engaged multiple wars with the Sikh Empire.
+The Afghan–Sikh Wars saw major territorial losses for the Afghans.
 During the First Anglo-Afghan War, British India invaded Afghanistan in 1838 but withdrew in 1842.
-During the three years a number of battles took place in different parts of Afghanistan.
+During these three years a number of battles took place in different parts of Afghanistan.

 Traditionally, Afghan governments relied on three military institutions: the regular army, tribal levies, and community militias.
 The regular army was sustained by the state and commanded by government leaders.
-The tribal or regional levies - irregular forces - had part-time soldiers provided by tribal or regional chieftains.
+The tribal or regional levies - irregular forces - consisted of part-time soldiers provided by tribal or regional chieftains.
 The chiefs received tax breaks, land ownership, cash payments, or other privileges in return.
 The community militia included all available able-bodied members of the community, mobilized to fight, probably only in exceptional circumstances, for common causes under community leaders.
 Combining these three institutions created a formidable force whose components supplemented each other's strengths and minimized their weaknesses.